2×4 Appliance in Children

 Treatment is usually short-term, lasting anywhere from 3 to 6 months, depending on the case.

-Benefits of the 2×4 Appliance for Children
+Benefits of the 2×4 Appliance in Children

 • Early correction: Prevents small dental issues from becoming major problems